How to Interview Sales Candidates

 Just because a candidate sold well in other environments does not mean they can sell well in your environment.

 How will you know?

-Create competency benchmarks
+Create competency benchmarks for sales candidates

 Start by clearly defining the required competencies for a successful sales candidate in your organization.
 This allows you to evaluate each candidate not in comparison to the others but in comparison to your clearly defined competency benchmarks.

 Recognize that different sales roles often require different competencies.
 Are you looking for someone who is self-motivated and can work long hours?
 Are you looking for a relationship-builder who can forge stronger connections with existing customers?
 Or possibly you need someone who challenges customers to think differently in order to embrace newer versions of your product.